Immunisation for babies and children

 You will be given a pre-immunisation checklist and relevant information about the vaccines your child will be given that day.
 You'll also be advised when you need to come back for the next vaccine.

-You will have an opportunity to discuss any questions or concerns with your Immunisation Nurse before verbally consenting to immunisation.
+You will have an opportunity to discuss any questions or concerns with your Immunisation Nurse before consenting to immunisation.

-If you are attending to catch up missed vaccines and no longer have your Child Health Record, or it is out of date, you will be given a catch up health record book for your child.
+If you are attending to catch up missed vaccines and no longer have your Child Health Record, or it is out of date, you will be given a catch up record for your child.

 After your child has been vaccinated you need to stay for about 15 minutes.
 This is a precautionary measure in case your baby has a reaction.
 An adverse reaction to immunisation will usually happen within a few minutes of receiving the injection.